GloriaKinyanjui/HydroConnect/docs/DESCRIPTION.md

 By incorporating public data and real-time weather reports, HydroConnect can predict the effects of droughts, floods, or other climate events on water access.
 This event-based analysis would allow communities to anticipate disruptions in water availability and plan accordingly.
+HydroConnect is a climate resilience tool.
+With climate disasters like droughts increasingly affecting water supplies, the integration of Watsonx’s event-based analysis (like flood risk, drought forecasting, or extreme weather event alerts) is a differentiating factor.
+This positions our solution as not only addressing current water challenges but also preparing communities for future crises.

 If a policy change affects water management practices (e.g., new conservation laws or building new infrastructure), HydroConnect can model these impacts and inform users on how these changes could influence their daily water supply.